osxmidi/LinVst/Tested-VST-Plugins/README.md

 **FM8** (might need the standalone FM8 to be run first so that the plugin's file browser files appear)

-**Line 6 Helix Native** (msvcr120.dll and gdiplus.dll overrides or winetricks vcrun2013 gdiplus wininet) (copy and paste username and password into the registration window)
+**Line 6 Helix Native** (maybe needed, msvcr120.dll and gdiplus.dll overrides or winetricks vcrun2013 gdiplus wininet) (copy and paste username and password into the registration window)

 **S-Gear Amp Sim**